Scattered Spider: Arrests

 In January 2024, Noah Michael Urban, a member of the group and known as "Sosa", "King Bob", "Elijah", and other aliases, was arrested in Florida for the cumulative theft of about $800,000 in cryptocurrency.
 Sosa used SIM-swapping techniques in order to compromise victims' email and financial account details.

 In June 2024, the alleged leader of the group, Tyler Buchanan (aka TylerB), was arrested in Spain when attempting to board a flight to Italy.
 At the time of his arrest, Spanish police allege that Buchanan possessed Bitcoins worth $27 million.

-In July 2024, the West Midlands Police with the help of the FBI arrested a 17-year old juvenile in connection with the MGM cyberattacks.
+In July 2024, the West Midlands Police with the help of the FBI arrested a 17-year-old juvenile in connection with the MGM cyberattacks.
 The suspect, who lives in Walsall and whose name was not published, was released on bail while law enforcement examined his devices.

-19-year-old Remington Ogletree was arrested in November 2024 on charges related to his alleged involvement with the group.
+In November 2024, 19-year-old Remington Ogletree was arrested on charges related to his alleged involvement with the group.

 On September 17, 2025, a juvenile suspect local to the casino-hacking case surrendered to Clark County Juvenile Detention Center.

+On April 10, 2026, Peter Stokes, a 19-year-old Estonian-US dual citizen known by the online alias "Bouquet", was apprehended at Helsinki Airport in Finland while attempting to board a flight to Japan.
+US federal prosecutors requested his extradition to Chicago, charging him with wire fraud, conspiracy, and computer intrusion across at least four Scattered Spider operations.